CSSSR/csssr.blog/_posts/en/type-systems-part-2.md

 ---

 **W**e've already come across such types as **string** or **number**.
 They are called primitive.
 These types describe the simplest units of data available in our language.
 But how do we describe the things listed below?
+[Beforehand you might want to read first part of the series.](https://blog.csssr.com/en/article/type-systems-part-1/)

 * Value which can be of different types
 * Some sequence of values (lists or tuples, for example)